BellaMrx/JavaScript_Introduction_to_Ajax_and_jQuery/README.md

     - 1.6.
 Forward the response from the server
     - 1.7.
 A more complex Ajax example with XML and DOM
     - 1.8.
 The JSON data format with Ajax
- 2. introduction to JavaScript library jQuery
+ 2. Introduction to JavaScript library jQuery
     - 2.1.
 Include jQuery in the HTML document
     - 2.2.
 The basic use of jQuery
     - 2.3.
 The convenient jQuery selectors